Shocking Truth: DNA Tests Can Be Inaccurate and False! Learn How You Could Sue the Paternity Testing Firm

 Contrary to popular belief, signing a birth certificate when a child is born does not establish the rights of a father.
 The signature merely establishes a presumption that the signee is the father.

-An Orlando paternity lawyer at the office of Sean Smallwood, P.A., is here to answer any questions you may have.
-If you need help with establishing father’s rights in your case, speak to our family law and divorce lawyer by calling at 407-574-6155 or submitting this contact form.
+A nearby Orlando paternity lawyer at the office of Sean Smallwood, P.A., is here to answer any questions you may have.
+If you need help with establishing father’s rights in your case, speak to our family law and divorce lawyer by calling 407-574-6155 or submitting this contact form.

 The best way to combat falsified, inaccurate, or spot fake DNA test results is to not have to worry about them in the first place by doing everything possible to guarantee accurate testing in the first place.
 Accurate, reliable testing allows everyone to know where they stand in a custody case, which keeps the case on track, getting you to a resolution more quickly.
 Most inaccurate testing is due to improperly collected samples, fraudulent samples, and lab or human error.
 While no test is 100% accurate, there are some steps you can take to help ensure reliable results: